tomahawkins/volleyball/practice.md

   - Special day.
   - Women and girls in STEM.
     - Today Groq demos 240 tokens per second on LLama large language model using Groq's LPU.
-      - First chip that does 1 peta ops per second.
+      - First chip that does 1 peta operations per second.
     - Molly: Starting UW, majoring in aerospace engineering.
     - The STEM gap: Still huge divide between men and women in STEM careers.
     - Math and Programming: Foundation of STEM, Leads to good jobs and a comfortable living.